aru-b-22/aru-b-22/README.md

 # Arun Bhandari

 Hi there! 👋
 Welcome to my GitHub profile!
 I'm passionate about transforming raw data into meaningful insights that drive decision-making.
-As a **fresher** in the field of **Data Analytics and Machine Learning**, I am continuously learning and building projects to strengthen my expertise.
+As a **fresher** in the field of **Data Analyst and Machine Learning**, I am continuously learning and building projects to strengthen my expertise.

 ---